amoeba/grpc_bench/README.md

 # grpc_bench

-Runnable tests of GRPC single stream throughput performance.
+Runnable tests of GRPC and Arrow Flight single stream throughput performance.

 ## Background

-The basic question that lead to this repo was: How fast can GRPC send data and does TLS have an impact?
+The basic question that lead to this repo was: How fast can we send send Arrow Flight data over the network and does TLS have any impact?

 GRPC was designed for sending lots of smaller message (RPCs) over many streams and may not necessarily be optimized for sending large, multi gigabyte or lager messages over a single stream.
 We also know that GRPC isn't just a single implementation so testing multiple implements might be useful or interesting.

 ## Methodology

+Tests were performed for Arrow Flight sending a single large (>100MB) Table and for GRPC sending a large (>100MB) byte array.

-For each implementation tested, a GRPC server and client were written implementing a single GRPC Service with a single, streaming RPC:
+For the GRPC tests, a server and client were written from scratch in each language which implemented a single GRPC Service with a single streaming RPC:

 ```
 service DataService {